richardeschloss/nuxt-stories/stories/en/Documentation.md

 # Did you notice?

 Nuxt-stories was used to see how the `<Readme />` component would render the README.md file.
-The story for it were written in the [Readme story](/stories/en/Library/Components/Readme)
+The story for it were written in the
+<NuxtLink to="/stories/en/Library/Components/Readme">Readme story</NuxtLink>

 ALSO...it's reusable.
 So any project that has a README can just insert that component and get a HTML marked-up version of that on their own websites :)